jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### Create your first AWS deployment

+#### Task 1: Create a working directory and initial config file

 Create a new directory for your first files.
 You can call this anything you want.
-I will use the name `0-new_working_dir` in my examples...
+I will use the name `~/0-new_working_dir` in my examples...

 Create a file in your new directory named `main.tf` - this will be our first Terraform configuraion file.
 We will want our file to contain the following items configured: